Southern Comfort

 Southern Comfort (often abbreviated SoCo) is an American naturally fruit-flavored whiskey liqueur with fruit and spice accents.
-The brand was created by bartender Martin Wilkes Heron in New Orleans in 1874, using whiskey as the base spirit.
-Whiskey was replaced by a neutral spirit under the ownership of Brown–Forman.
+The brand was created by Irish American bartender Martin Wilkes Heron in New Orleans in 1874, using whiskey as the base spirit.
+Whiskey was replaced by a neutral spirit under the ownership of Brown-Forman.
 On March 1, 2016, the Sazerac Company purchased it, and reintroduced whiskey as its base spirit.